X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ## 2.7 Generate phonemes and emotions on runtime

-To generate and play lip-sync at runtime, such as from microphone input or a TTS system, you will need to follow these steps :
+To generate and play lip-sync at runtime, such as from microphone input or a TTS system, you will need to follow these steps:

 1. Create a new Blueprint Actor or open an existing one.